Pixel 3A vs. Moto G7: What's the best budget phone?

 Google's Pixel 3A and Motorola's Moto G7 prove you don't have to spend a fortune on a flagship device (or close to $1,000) to get a premium experience.
 Both offer a lot of the same great camera, battery and design features as their high-end rivals.
-But the Pixel 3A costs just $400 (£400, AU$650) and the Moto G7 costs even less at $300.
+But the Pixel 3A costs just $399 (£399, AU$649) and the Moto G7 costs even less at $300 (£220, AU$399).
 We compared two of our favorite wallet-friendly phones on categories like camera performance, specs, battery life and all around design to find out which one is the best deal for you.

 Camera: Pixel 3A's camera excels